PMA365/HyperExpress-Vue-Vite-SSR-multi-worker-vuerouter-pinia-modular-Architecture/README.md

 # Vue 3 + HyperExpress + Vite SSR

-This experimental template introduces a way to use [HyperExpress](https://github.com/kartikk221/hyper-express) as server and [LiveDirectory](https://github.com/kartikk221/live-directory) to serve static files, in a server-side rendered site.
+This **experimental** template introduces a way to use [HyperExpress](https://github.com/kartikk221/hyper-express) as server and [LiveDirectory](https://github.com/kartikk221/live-directory) to serve static files, in a server-side rendered site.

 It is based on [create-vite-extra](https://github.com/bluwy/create-vite-extra/tree/master) template [template-ssr-vue-ts](https://github.com/bluwy/create-vite-extra/tree/master/template-ssr-vue-ts).
+It might be useful to look at the difference between the two implementations.

 ## Motivation